diodz/MLPairTrading_Strategy/README.txt

 Note: Only the ff3.csv file with Fama french factors is necessary to execute the code.
-All the other data parts can be downloaded directly by executing the code.
+All the other data can be downloaded directly by executing the code.
 However, intermediate data files (pkl) are included to avoid running code that downloads data for faster execution and modular testing.